+2. Safety-related apps.
 A simple app that sends a notification about the phone’s location to a trusted person can save a life in a dire situation.
-This kind of app can be activated by a tap or can be permanently active and send notifications at intervals.
-The former option could be used by people living in troubled neighborhoods and those who often come home late at night.
-The latter is a solution for parents and people with relatives who are elderly and/or have disabilities.
+This can be an especially useful solution for parents and people with relatives who are elderly and/or have disabilities.

 High profitability is attractive for businesses, making the app market highly competitive.
 To thrive in it, it’s crucial to know your way around trends and innovations and to catch a wave in time.
 How do you go about that?
 Here are a few options:

-Research app stores for what’s trending and analyze the trends
+- Research app stores for what’s trending and analyze the most influential cases

 Research and analysis are the cornerstones of any innovation, software included.
-By analyzing popular apps, you can see what they lack and fill the gap.
-Or you can offer a good alternative to existing solutions.
+By analyzing popular apps, you can see what they lack and how you can fill the gap with a better alternative.

-Keep track of trends on social media (what people like and dislike about existing apps in your niche)
+- Keep track of app trends on social media

 This is how innovation often happens: you see a feature (or several) that you believe will be useful for your niche but that no one seems to have implemented yet.
 Be the first to try and adapt ideas from similar or even completely different apps to your niche.

 If you’re not a developer yourself, some help from a professional will come in handy.
-You can brainstorm with your colleagues and consult a professional team with a project manager who’s thoroughly equipped with the necessary knowledge and can assist you in making a successful mobile app.
+You can brainstorm with your colleagues and consult a professional team with a project manager who’s thoroughly equipped with the knowledge necessary for making a successful mobile app.